iliutafilip/leviathan/README.md

   apiSecretKey: "sk-proj-1234"
 ```

-You can also use your own configuration file by running
+You can override the default configuration file with a custom one:

 `make up CONFIG_FILE=./configs/custom.yaml`